suhasagg/Photosynthesis-Dorahacks-web3-competition-winner/photosynthesisv8/photosynthesis-main/stride/deps/gaia/docs/hub-tutorials/live-upgrade-tutorial.md

----
-order: 6
+***

-title: Upgrading the Chain
+## order: 6&#xA;title: Upgrading the Chain
----

 # Live Upgrade Tutorial

 This document demonstrates how a live upgrade can be performed on-chain through a governance process.

 1. Start the network and trigger upgrade